dongyingname/Decision-Maker/README.md

 This is a web app that allows groups of friends to create a poll of decisions and to vote on their preferred choices.

-* Create simple polls quickly and easily.
+- Create simple polls quickly and easily.
-* No registration required!
+- No registration required!
-* The creater of the poll will be notified by an email when the poll is created or when a new ranking of decisions takes place.
+- The creator of the poll will be notified by an email when the poll is created or when a new ranking of decisions takes place.
-* Users who have the link to the website can view the poll's result.
+- Users who have the link to the website can view the poll's result.

 ## Dependencies